 You’re only a hair’s breadth away from meeting this heartthrob of a pooch!

-It’s a protective, loyal, and also a friendly pooch.
+The mini hippo dog is a protective, loyal, and also a friendly pooch.
 But this seemingly bipolar personality is only a result of inheriting the traits of its fierce and also affectionate parents.

 However, let’s take a closer look at its charming looks first.